NotTheDeveloper/JDA-Commons/docs/index.md

 Since: v1.1.1
 ```

-**Description:** Represents the connection used for direct messaging.
+**Description:** Represents the connection used for direct-messaging.

 ### Getting DirectMessageChannel: